 Another reason is sGTM updates.
 If you use a test environment with one instance, then this instance will be down for the period when it’s running an update.
 On the other side, with three servers in production, they will be updated one by one, which means you won’t lose any data.

 One of the most widely spread misunderstandings with test GCP is that some people think that adding a credit card to Google Cloud automatically updates the setup to the production environment.
 But it’s not true.
 To upgrade from test to production, you need to run the shell script.

-Assume all these reasons, I would not recommend using the test Google Cloud environment in the production of server GTM.
+Assuming all these reasons, I would not recommend using the test Google Cloud environment in the production of server GTM.
 The main reason is the chances that one server will be down is very high.
-And when it’s down, and your tracking won’t work.
+And when it’s down, your tracking won’t work.